SDWebImage/SDWebImageAVIFCoder/README.md

 AVIF image spec is still in evolve.
 And the current upstream AVIF codec is a simple implementation.
 The encoding time may be long for large images.

-Since we relay on the codec part libavif.
+Since we rely on the external codec libavif.
 We may periodically update the dependency and bump version.
 Make sure you're using the latest version as possible as you can :)

 ## Requirements